ibnuh/ibnuh.github.io/_posts/2019-09-08-remote-ssh-to-android-termux.md

 ## Setting up authentication

-We will setup password and key authentication, to start we will setup password authentication and move to key authentication to simplify the process of copying public key to your android device.
+We will setup password and key authentication, to start we will setup password authentication and move to key authentication to simplify the process of copying public key to the android device.

 You can skip the key authentication process if you don't care, keep in mind that password authentication is less secure than key authentication.